 Allston

 Welcome to Allston, a top neighborhood in Boston.
 It’s famous for its lively vibe and young crowd.
 Many students, especially from Boston University, live here.
-The area is full of fun and great places to hang out.
+The area is full of fun things to do and great places to hang out.

 Allston Christmas